What experience level should I specify in a sommelier job description?

 It's beneficial to highlight training opportunities in your job description as it can attract candidates eager to grow and develop their skills.
 Mention any on-the-job training you provide, opportunities for certification, or chances to attend wine tastings and industry events.
 This not only attracts candidates who are keen to advance their career but also demonstrates your commitment to staff development.

-Common misunderstanding: Training is only for new or inexperienced staff.
+Common misunderstanding: Training is only for inexperienced staff.

-Common misunderstanding: Training opportunities aren't a major draw for experienced professionals.
+Common misunderstanding: Training opportunities don't attract experienced professionals.